Ben-Kandel/WF-Stats/README.md

 - Git/GitHub (for version control)

 ## **TODO**
-The demo scraper does not automatically extract .wdz20 files into their respective folders.
+The demo scraper does not automatically extract .wdz20 files so that we can run `strings` on them.
 This has to be done manually for now.
 Use a program like 7-zip to extract all of your .wdz20 files into the demo-scraper/demos directory.

 I'm ignoring all other player stats except mine.
 I think this is fine for now, but it would be interesting to gather other players' information.